Understanding Vouchers

 Why is this important?

-Vouchers in Mapp Engage aren’t just codes — they are a way to track and personalize real customer behavior.
+Vouchers in Mapp Engage aren’t just codes — they help you personalize experiences and measure actual customer behavior.

 Each voucher is uniquely assigned to a contact.
 When it is redeemed, you can: